dojo/dojo.io/site/source/cookbook/styling/built-in-widget-theming.md

 }
 ```

 The selector must match an existing themeable selector which the widget offers.
-In this case, the `root` selector provided by the [Dojo 2 button](https://github.com/dojo/widgets/tree/master/src/button#theming) widget is styled.
+In this case, the `root` selector provided by the [Dojo 2 button](https://github.com/dojo/widgets/tree/master/src/button#theming) widget is styled and overridden.

 2. Create a `theme.ts` file, for example in `styles/themes/dark/theme.ts`: